xyproto/zsnes/README.md

 #### General
 - A port to SDL2..
+- Input menu appears to be broken, selecting a device is impossible.
+A way to get around this is to manually edit zinput.cfg and change pl1contrl, pl2contrl, etc. This appears to be due to missing code for that feature entirely..
 - Support overscan in games like *Dragon Quest 5*
 - Random crashes can occur when starting certain games up, the cause is not known but it's probably memory-related as the emulator crashes with a SIGSEGV.
 Appears to be due to uninitialized memory map?
 Need to verify that all banks are getting mapped in properly.
 - Input Menu appears to be unusable?
 Cannot set input device for other gamepads.